ykob/components/README.md

-# effective-parts
+# components

-a list of effective css3 parts to be used for web site.
+there are components that can be used general purpose on website.